Skip to content

 Events

-ItemAcquiredEvent listing the goods and coin value.
+One ItemAcquiredEvent per member who took something, listing their goods and coin value, in marching order; an ItemsLeftBehindEvent when the party could not carry it all.
 An unresolved treasure trap rolls first (DetectionRolledEvent, a TrapEvent, and the trap's resolution when it springs).
 Under the immediate XP timing an XpAwardedEvent follows per member.
 One turn passes.

 allowed_modes class-attribute